jiaqileng/QHDOPT/README.md

 pip install ".[all]"
 ```

-Finally, run the following in your conda environment:
+If you want to use Ipopt as post-processor, run the following in your conda environment:
 ```
 conda install -c conda-forge cyipopt
 ```